manndthakkar/pickApic/README.md

 # pickApic
-A Full Stack Photo Sharing Social Media app made using the MERN framework
+A Full Stack Photo Sharing Social Media app - Pickapic.
+- The app was made using HTML, CSS and Javascript for the frontend, and React as the frontend frameword.
+- NodeJS was used for the Backend, with ExpressJS as the Backend Framework.
+- MongoDB's NoSQL Database was used to strore user and Post Information.